ImplFerris/esp32-book/src/tft-display/circuit.md

 If you do not need touch input or your module does not have a touch panel, you can leave these pins unconnected.

-## Connecting e-Paper display with ESP32
+## Connecting TFT display with ESP32

 <img style="display: block; margin: auto;" src="./images/esp32-tft-display.png" alt="tft display with esp32"/>
 <br/>